 What this means is that when getting ready for a trip, packing is super easy.
 And if something bad should happen, it is easy to pull out the gear, clothing and other items as needed.

-Having said that, I hope the outdoor gear continues to used at places and times that bring great memories and not during a time of natural disaster.
+Having said that, I hope the outdoor gear continues to be used at places and times that bring great memories and not during a time of natural disaster.

 Good to be prepared.
-Hope to never have use the gear in such a manner.
+Hope never to have use the gear in such a manner.